elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 ### Configuring JupyterHub

 Below is a sample **values.yaml** file that can be used to deploy JupyterHub, please read the notes and change what is necessary.
 This sample uses [Google OAuth](https://z2jh.jupyter.org/en/stable/administrator/authentication.html#google) for authentication and authorization.

 **NOTE** Requested recources should be evaluated and reconsidered for production.
+Information about resource allocation and also the enabling of GPU usage can be found [here](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-resources.html#customizing-user-resources)
 ```yaml
 hub:
   revisionHistoryLimit: